ndaniels/strain-assay-minimization/Readme.md

  - Samples with >1 N, >5 X, or >5 (combined X and N) are removed.
    This assumption exists on line 53 of Barcode.hs, which reads `where check b = ns <= 1 && xs + ns <= 5`
+   If you need to change this, of course you will have to recompile.

 ###Analyzing existing assay sets
 If you wish to use an existing assay set in order to see if it uniquely